dennosp254/5_Album_cost_calculator/README.md

-# 5 Album Cost Calculator
+# 5 Album Cost Calculator Within $100

 ## Description
 This program allows users to input the costs of their five favorite albums, calculates the total and average cost, and checks if the total is within a $100 budget.